AgileVentures/av-static-website/source/blog_articles/2016-11-11-naming-and-cucumber.html.markdown

     Then I should not see "This event is now live!"
 ```

 The previous day with Michael I'd inserted comments about what each section was doing.
 I resolved to turn those into steps.
-The quick and dirty path would be to take each set of steps and turn them into nested steps.
-But the approach I prefer is to make new steps that are collections of ruby statements to avoid multiple levels of redirection.
+The quick and dirty path would be to take each set of steps and turn them into nested steps, but the approach I prefer is to make new steps that are collections of ruby statements to avoid multiple levels of redirection.
 The steps I generated yesterday were:

 ```rb
 And(/^I manually set a hangout link for event "([^"]*)"$/) do |name|